 As a first-generation college student, finding home in Hanover has been a wild ride.
-I first learned about Dartmouth through the 2020 Dartmouth Bound program for high school juniors; through it, I was able to meet a lot of my future classmates, learn about firsthand upperclassman experiences, and expose myself to the many academic opportunities available on campus.
+I first learned about Dartmouth through the 2020 Dartmouth Bound program for rising high school seniors; through it, I was able to meet a lot of my future classmates, learn about firsthand upperclassman experiences, and expose myself to the many academic opportunities available on campus.
 I ended up liking my experience so much that I applied ED—and here I wound up, writing to you from Baker Library!

 In addition, the small size of the college lends itself to some pretty awesome discussion-based classes that even freshmen can take!
 It's incredibly refreshing to know the names of my classmates, and reassuring to know that my professors know my name too.
 My Arabic 1 class has 8 students—8!
 The intimacy of community here makes it feel like summer camp, not college.
 Well, like summer camp with late nights at the library and early mornings at lecture halls.